tomcam/download-open-jdk-12-macos/README.md

 ## Exit terminal

-Now feel free to close the the Terminal or type `exit` and the prompt and press Enter.
+Now feel free to close the the Terminal window or just type `exit` at the prompt.

 ```
 $ exit